rohan-v8rma/Tech-Tips/Networking/README.md

 ---

+# Load Balancers (Intelligent Reverse Proxies)

+## What are Load Balancers?

+A load balancer is a network device or software that distributes incoming network traffic across multiple servers or resources.

+Its primary purpose is to ensure efficient utilization of resources, improve performance, and provide high availability and scalability to applications or services.

+Load balancers work by acting as an intermediary between clients (such as web browsers) and backend servers.
+When a client sends a request to access an application or service, it is routed through the load balancer, which then determines the most appropriate server to handle the request.

+The load balancer considers various factors such as server availability, server performance, and current workload to make the routing decision.

+They are quite slow due to them functioning at Layer 7, as opposed to other network devices like a Router (Layer 3/4) or a transparent firewall (Layer 4).

+## Why do Load Balancers need layer 7 information?

+HTTP parameters, along with other Layer 7 information, play a crucial role in load balancing decisions beyond just resource allocation.

+While resource allocation is indeed a fundamental aspect of load balancing, Layer 7 information allows load balancers to make more intelligent routing decisions based on specific application requirements and user behavior.
+Here's how these HTTP parameters matter:

+### 1. Content-Based Routing

+Load balancers can inspect HTTP parameters, request content, or URL patterns to route requests to specific backend servers based on the content of the request.

+Routing information is application-level information, and is encrypted.
+For Load Balancers to have access to this information, they need to work at the **Application Layer of the OSI model**.

+> ***Example I***
+>
+> Requests for static content (e.g., images, CSS files) can be directed to dedicated servers optimized for serving static files.
+>
+> ***Example II***
+>
+> We can send requests made to the `/images` route to a specific server and the ones made to `/documents` to another.

+### 2. Application-Specific Routing

+Layer 7 information enables load balancers to route requests based on application-specific requirements.

+This includes routing requests to specific application versions, regions, or APIs based on the provided parameters, headers, or URL paths.

+### 3. Security and Access Control (Reverse Proxy Characteristic)

+Load balancers can inspect HTTP parameters to enforce security policies and access control.

+They can block or allow specific requests based on parameters like client IP address, user-agent, or custom headers, protecting the application from malicious traffic or unauthorized access attempts.

+> ***Example***
+>
+> When we make requests to Google's front-end server, it is essentially an intermediary load balancer in most cases, which makes requests to other servers on the back-end.
+>
+> The load balancer makes a request for you.
+>
+> This increases security by not letting clients have direct access to the server holding the data.

+### 4. Session Persistence

+HTTP parameters, such as session IDs or cookies, are used to maintain session persistence.

+Load balancers can route **subsequent requests from the same client to the same backend server**, ensuring that the session state is preserved and eliminating the need for session reestablishment on each request.

+### 5. Efficient Resource Allocation (TODO: ML in this?)

+By analyzing Layer 7 information, load balancers can distribute incoming requests across multiple backend servers to ensure efficient resource utilization.

+This helps prevent overloading of individual servers and improves overall application performance.

+### 6. Load Distribution and Scalability

+HTTP parameters help load balancers distribute the workload evenly across backend servers.

+By considering factors like user location, session data, or user preferences, load balancers can direct requests to the most appropriate server, ensuring optimal performance and scalability.

+---

 # Caching

 Caching is the ability to store copies of frequently accessed data in several places along the ***request-response path***.